nblockbuster/D2StaticDocs/README.md

 - Basic to intermediate C++/general coding knowledge.
 - (perferrably) a good knowledge of how 3d models work in general

+Notes:
-Note: These file codenames are probably unique and not called this by anyone besides me & maybe 42, who had helped me with this adventure tremendously.
+- These file codenames are probably unique and not called this by anyone besides me & maybe 42, who had helped me with this adventure tremendously.
+- I do all of my coding and documentation in little endian, so classes will be like `AD938080` instead of `808093AD`

 ## Model Structures